Here are answers to some frequently asked questions about BREO ELLIPTA. Talk to your doctor to learn more.

 Once-daily BREO treats two of the main causes of asthma symptoms—airway constriction and airway inflammation.
 BREO opens up the airways to help improve breathing for a full 24 hours.
 Your results may vary.

-No. BREO is not used to relieve sudden breathing problems and does not replace a rescue inhaler.
+BREO does not relieve sudden symptoms of asthma and you should not take extra doses of BREO to relieve these sudden symptoms.
 Always have a rescue inhaler with you to treat sudden symptoms.
-If you do not have a rescue inhaler, call your healthcare provider to have one prescribed for you.
+If you do not have a rescue inhaler, call your HCP to have one prescribed for you.

 Do not use BREO if you have a severe allergy to milk proteins.
-Ask your healthcare provider if you are not sure.
+Ask your HCP if you are not sure.
 Do not use BREO if you are allergic to fluticasone furoate, vilanterol, or any of the ingredients in BREO.

 Active ingredients: fluticasone furoate, vilanterol trifenatate